PoliTwit1984/fireworks/README.md

 A collection of Python tools for working with OpenRouter's models and providers:
 1. Provider Scraper - Extracts provider information from OpenRouter model pages
-2. Models API - Flask API for searching and retrieving OpenRouter model information
+2. Models API - Flask API for searching OpenRouter models and retrieving their provider information

 ## Models API